SQA-Advisory/Webinars/README.md

-# Ministry-of-Testing_AD
+# Webinars
-Example JMeter scripts for the meetup of Ministry of Testing - Abu Dhabi
+Example JMeter scripts for our webinars